bahamas10/basher/README.md

 perform a specific job, such as install software, create users, manage services, etc.

-For instance, you could have a plugin called `rsyslog` whose job it is to install, configure, and start `rsyslogd` on a server.
+For example, you could have a plugin called `rsyslog` whose job it is to install, configure, and start `rsyslogd` on a server.

 It's also possible to make helper plugins that do nothing when run directly.
-For instance, you could have a plugin called `aptitude` whose job it is to define helper functions that wrap `apt-get` and add `basher` style logging and error-checking logic.
-This way they can then be sourced by other plugins, like the `rsyslog` plugin mentioned above, to allow for code reuse.
+For example, you could have a plugin called `aptitude` whose job it is to define helper functions that wrap `apt-get` and add `basher` style logging and error-checking logic.
+This way, the plugins can then be sourced by other plugins, like the `rsyslog` plugin mentioned above, to allow for code reuse.

 Plugins are executed in their own subshell environment, so they can **not** modify the running environment of the `basher` process, and are free to call `exit` or similar